viebel/klipse/README.md

 - Rules
 - Queries

-In the query, you must ommit the `?-` characters.
+In the query, you must omit the `?-` characters.

 See [A new way of blogging about Prolog](http://blog.klipse.tech/prolog/2019/01/01/blog-prolog.html) for a full example and guide.